feteru/SMEGmark/ReadMe.txt

 bigsickquick: sample myo data sets
-DrawColorExperiment: emma attempted processing alterations to Sam's DrawData script
-DrawData_0: Sam's processing code drawing using points from an input excel file
+DrawData: processing code versions to draw using points from an input excel file

 SensorRead: Gerry's c++ code writing myo sensor data to excel files (for processing code to then pick up)